-An example of motor processor operation.
-To strike a key using a one-finger peck movement style (like that used in "hunt-and-peck" typing), the cognitive processor commands the manual motor processor to perform a peck movement with (e.g.) the right index finger to a specified object in the physical environment (the key).
+An example movement style that has particular interest for this article is the peck movement style, which is used to strike a key using a single finger that moves about from one key to another (as in "hunt-and-peck" typing).
+The cognitive processor commands the manual motor processor to perform a peck movement with, for example, the right index finger to a specified object in the physical environment (the key).
 This movement style involves five features: the peck style, the hand, the finger, the direction of the motion, and the extent of the motion, which is the distance between the current location of the designated finger and the location of the target object.
 If a previous movement was also a peck movement with the same hand and finger, only the direction and extent might have to be generated.
 If the movement is also similar in direction and extent to the previous movement, then all of the features could be reused; none would have to be generated.
 Once the features are generated, the movement is initiated.
-The time required to physically execute the movement to the target is given by a form of Fitts' law (see Card, Moran, Newell, 1983, Ch.
-2).
+The time required to physically execute the movement to the target is given by Welford's form of Fitts' Law (see Card et al. [1983, Ch.
+2]), with a standard minimum execution time of 100 msec., reflecting that for small movements to large targets there is a physiologically plausible lower bound for the actual duration of a muscular movement.
 After the simulated finger hits the key, it is left in the location above the key to await the next movement.